vordimous/zilla-docs/src/solutions/how-tos/amazon-msk/secure-public-access/overview.md

 You will need to choose a wildcard DNS pattern to use for public internet access to the brokers in your MSK cluster.
 These wildcard DNS names must resolve to the public IP address(es) where the <ZillaPlus/> proxy is deployed.
 The <ZillaPlus/> proxy must also be configured with a TLS server certificate representing the same wildcard DNS pattern.

-The the <ZillaPlus/> proxy can securely expose any MSK cluster with these access options.
+The <ZillaPlus/> proxy can securely expose any MSK cluster with these access options.

 ## SASL/SCRAM authentication